I did one of these posts in the spring and thought it was so fun to hear everyone’s answers. (Check out the spring post here).

 Now, they play outside all day, provided it’s not too hot, of course.
 I can ceremoniously send my children outside while I clean the kitchen or fold laundry or *just have a moment* to myself in the house.
 I don’t know, I think this means I “made it”!?

-We also put a lounge set out under the pergola which has been amazing.
 We’ve never had a nice patio set, and while camping chairs have a time and place, it’s just LOVELY to sit on a couch with an iced coffee while the girls spray each other with the hose.
 Tyler and I have been eating dinner outside a lot lately too–a nice change of pace from the couch, lol.

 I’d be remiss not to mention the arguable star of the new backyard this year–this $35 plash pad from Costco.
 I can’t oversell this thing, you guys.
 My kids are obsessed.
 I wrote this in my newsletter already, and I stand by it: this splash pad is better than our pool at the Oceanside house–for our age of kids, anyway.
 They spend hours at a time on it.
 We’ve jerry-rigged a little slip-n-slide situation now by setting up their slide to launch them onto the splash pad.
 It’s brought everyone so much joy this summer, and I can’t recommend it enough.

 I feel like half of my readers will read this and think I’m an alcoholic.
 My mom, perhaps, and the mormons I love.
 The other half will think I’m a prude, but this is just where I’m at right now, ok?
 I feel like making this change has improved my life a lot this year, so I want to share it.